osazuwamatthewogbebor/fintech-ledger-engine/README.md

 ### Deriving balances instead of caching them

-A `balance` column on `accounts` would be faster — one row update instead of an aggregate over history.
+A `balance` column on `accounts` would be faster' one row update instead of an aggregate over history.
 I went with derivation because a cached balance can silently drift from the entries that are supposed to produce it, and once it has, you can't tell which one is wrong.